July 30, 2025

 - reAlpha Mortgage, NMLS #1743790, is a licensed mortgage broker offering access to refinance products through a trusted network of third-party lenders.

-- reAlpha is a homebuying platform that helps you save big — offering up to 75% of the buyer agent’s commission back when you bundle agent, mortgage, and title services. reAlpha is not a mortgage lender.
+- reAlpha is a homebuying platform designed to help buyers save money by offering a substantial portion of the buyer agent’s commission back when agent, mortgage, and title services are bundled together. reAlpha itself does not act as a mortgage lender.

 Conclusion: Your Next Move